-Partial Action Plan 8 allocated funds to the World Trade Center (WTC) Memorial and Cultural Program activities, which include the WTC Memorial and Memorial Center, the WTC Performing Arts Center, and the WTC Museum Complex.
-In addition, this Partial Action Plan proposes the allocation of funds to the WTC Memorial Foundation from program income, and not from the remaining Community Development Block Grant funding, Finally, this Partial Action Plan proposes to allocate funds to Tribute in Light, Story Corps WTC Story Booth project, Living Memorial project, Lower Manhattan Tourism-River to River Festival 2004, and planning and administration.
-This Partial Action Plan was made available to the public for comment from August 10, 2004 to September 8, 2004, Comments were accepted by posted mail and electronic mail.
-LMDC placed Invitations to Public Comment for Partial Action Plan 8 in English, Spanish, and Chinese daily newspapers and in weekly community newspapers serving Lower Manhattan.
+During both comment periods, comments were accepted by posted and electronic mail.
+LMDC placed invitations for public comment on Partial Action Plan 8 in English, Spanish, and Chinese daily newspapers and in weekly community newspapers serving Lower Manhattan.
 In addition, the draft plan was made available on LMDC's website (www.renewnyc.com).
-LMDC delivered and mailed copies of Partial Action Plan 8 in English, Spanish, and Chinese to more than 90 community, civic and cultural organizations throughout Lower Manhattan, including Community Boards 1, 2, and 3, several tenants' associations and public libraries, In addition, LMDC sent electronic copies of Partial Action Plan 8 in three languages to more than 125 Lower Manhattan civic and community organizations, 15 elected officials, and all of LMDC's Advisory Council members.
+LMDC delivered and mailed copies of Partial Action Plan 8 in English, Spanish, and Chinese to more than 90 community, civic and cultural organizations throughout Lower Manhattan, including Community Boards 1, 2, and 3, several tenants' associations and public libraries.
+In addition, LMDC sent electronic copies of Partial Action Plan 8 in three languages to more than 125 Lower Manhattan civic and community organizations, 15 elected officials, and all of LMDC's Advisory Council members.